ChildsplayOSU/bogl-docs/tutorials/boards.md

 ---
-sort: 11 # Order in the sidebar
+sort: 10 # Order in the sidebar
-# permalink: /tutorials/boards
 ---

 # Boards